starsalwaysineyes/QtForZMXY3/README.md

 # mytrial_01
-This is a newer' trial.
+This is a newer's trial.